steffenricklin/NC21-L_Systems/README.md

 ### Running a simulation

-To run a simulation run the `src/main.py file`.
+To run a simulation run the `src/main.py` file.
+From our tests, this does not work from the command line.
+We recommend using an IDE like PyCharm to run this project.

 #### Changing settings